V-Sekai/webrtc-native/README.md

 $ cd ..
 ```

+> When building the GDNative library for Godot 3 use the `godot-cpp-3.x` folder instead.

 > Replace `<your platform>` with either `windows`, `linux` or `osx`.

 > Include `use_llvm=yes` for using clang++